These easy whole wheat garlic knots are loaded with roasted garlic and fresh parsley and take just an hour and a half to make.

 How to tie garlic knots

-- How the dough should look after being kneaded.
+- How the dough should look after being kneaded the first time.

 - How the dough should look after it has rested for half an hour and doubled in size.